 Get Ahead Of Your Debt

-No matter where you stand financially always be ahead of your debt so you understand everything that is required by you even in emergency situations.
+Regardless of your financial standing, always be ahead of your debt so you understand everything you require, even in emergencies.

-It’s a bad place to be but explore all your options and fear no one.
+It’s a wrong place to be, but explore all your options and fear no one.

-Discussion: Have you ever experienced financial hardship and how did you handle it?
-Leave me your comments below.
+Discussion: Have you ever experienced financial hardship, and how did you handle it?

-Like most benefits ours covers $2500 lifetime for braces but I’m sure the grand total will be around the $5-7k mark.
+Like most benefits, ours covers $2500 lifetime for braces, but I’m sure the total will be around the $5-7k mark.

-Both Mrs. CBB and I reviewed our budget categories in April and updated each as prices have increased for most services related to our home.
+Mrs. CBB and I reviewed our budget categories in April and updated each as prices increased for most services related to our home.

-We try to do this as often as possible but it’s easy to become lazy and view it as overage when in fact it’s the actual bill.
+We try to do this as often as possible, but it’s easy to become lazy and view it as overage when it’s the actual bill.

-For example you might get a notice that your Rogers Cell phone bill will be going up by $5 so you must increase that number in your budget.
+For example, you might notice that your Rogers Cell phone bill will increase by $5, so you must increase that number in your Budget.

-Next month we will see a huge increase in our insurance payments as we’ve taken a slightly different route with that as I will discuss in an upcoming blog post.
+Next month we will see a considerable increase in insurance payments as we’ve taken a slightly different route, as I will discuss in an upcoming blog post.

-Overall it was a busy month and as most homeowners experience during the Spring and Summer lots of money ends up on home maintenance and renovations.
+Overall it was a busy month, and as most homeowners experience during the Spring and Summer, lots of money end up on home maintenance and renovations.

-Again, if you are not saving monthly for projected expenses you may find you have to dip into your emergency savings or create debt if you haven’t saved the cash for the above.
+Again, if you are not saving monthly for projected expenses, you may have to dip into your emergency savings or create debt if you haven’t kept the cash for the above.

 How do you save money for renovations and maintenance to your home? (leave me a comment below)

-Our savings of 52.75% includes investments as well as any savings for this month based on the income of $8609.89.
+Our savings of 52.75% includes investments and any protection for this month based on the income of $8609.89.

-We put money away for the projected expenses for things that need to be paid for in the coming months.
+We put money away for the projected expenses that must be paid in the coming months.

-All of the categories took 100% of our income which shows that we accounted for all of the income in the month of April.
+All categories took 100% of our income, showing that we accounted for all the revenue in April.

-Since May 2014 we’ve been mortgage free so much of our money will be directed at savings, investments and renovations.
+Since May 2014, we’ve been mortgage-free, increasing our savings, investments, and renovations.

-Spending less than we earn and budgeting our money has been the easiest way for us to pay down debt and save money.
+Spending less than we earn and budgeting our money has been the easiest way to pay down debt and save money.
 It may be different for you.

-- Chequing– This is the bank account where all of our debt gets paid from.
+- Chequing– This is the bank account from which all our debt gets paid.

 - Emergency Savings Account– This is a high-interest savings account.